gamesbook/protograf/docs/source/python_commands.rst

 In this example, the driver might be unsure what to do if the light has malfunctioned - best to be safe!

+.. _python-function:

 Functions
 =========
 `↑ <table-of-contents_>`_

 A function is the workhorse of a language.
-It allows you to define your "recipe" and then use that recipe multiple times with differing properties.
+It allows you to define your "recipe" and then use that recipe multiple times with differing values for its properties.

 Effectively, it allows you to create a mini  **protograf** script inside your main script.
 As with `loops`_, functions embed a set of steps to be carried when